danionescu0/image-processing-projects/face-recognition-wrapper/README.md

 [Work in progress]

+The library is well suited for a development board like Raspberry pi and for a face tracking and recognition projects.

-This library is a wrapper for face recognition alorithm.
+This library is a wrapper for face recognition alorithm and exposes the following API:

 It provides an http API for: